 Customer Transformation Key Aspects

 One key aspect of customer transformation is the use of technology.
 Today, customers are more connected than ever, and companies must embrace new technologies in order to keep up.
+The research indicates 72 percent of consumers expect companies to understand their unique needs and expectations.
 This includes leveraging customer data to create more personalized experiences, using artificial intelligence (AI) to automate certain processes and enhance the customer experience, and leveraging the power of the cloud to deliver more efficient and effective services.

 Another important aspect of customer transformation is the adoption of a customer-centric mindset.
 This means that companies must put the customer at the center of everything they do and view their interactions with customers as an opportunity to build long-lasting relationships.
 This involves understanding the customer journey, anticipating their needs, and continuously improving the customer experience.